AFL finals systems: Final eight system

 The last two teams visit throughout the finals and also must win all three of their finals to avoid elimination.

 Final ten system

 Under the final ten system, the teams ranked 5th and 6th retain their advantages from the final eight system.

-Teams ranked 7th and 8th gain a home wild card final, but must now win five consecutive finals to win the premiership instead of four.
-Teams ranked 9th and 10th must win five away finals to win the premiership.
+Teams ranked 7th and 8th gain a home wild card final, but must win five consecutive finals to win the premiership instead of four, while teams ranked 9th and 10th must win five consecutive away finals to win the premiership.